 The NFL off-season is in full swing for non-playoff teams.

-Coaches are getting fired in bunches as teams quickly look to find a new voice to lead their teams.
 Here is an updated tracker of all the latest news surrounding firings, interview requests, and hirings.

 New England Patriots:

-Vrabel has already filled out his staff, bringing back Josh McDaniels for his second stint as offensive coordinator with the Patriots.
-Former Detroit Lions defensive line coach Terrell Williams will also join them as defensive coordinator.
+Vrabel has already filled out his new staff, bringing back Josh McDaniels for his second stint as offensive coordinator with the Patriots.
+Detroit Lions defensive line coach Terrell Williams will also join them as defensive coordinator.

 Chicago Bears:

-Former Detroit Lions offensive coordinator Ben Johnson was announced as Chicago's new head coach in a press conference on Jan.
-22. The Bears will look to use his offensive abilities to try and squeeze more out of sophomore quarterback Caleb Williams.
+Detroit Lions offensive coordinator Ben Johnson was announced as Chicago's new leader in a press conference on Jan.
+22.

 Tennessee Titans: